-My soon-to-be five year old son asked me this week if we could make “Bunny Poop Cupcakes.”
-I laughed, thought it was a little gross and then noticed his serious face so, I thought about it a bit more and said “Yes!”
-It was so cute that he asked me and being a mother of two little boys, it didn’t surprise me.
-His question is a foreshadowing of my imminent future- “shooting bunnies” a.k.a. passing gas followed by giggles, denial and finger pointing.
+My five-year old son, with his most serious face, asked me if we could make “Bunny Poop Cupcakes.”
+I laughed out loud!
+“Bunny Poop cupcakes?”
+Being a mother of two little boys, it didn’t surprise me.
+My first thought was “Uh…no!”
+But, then I how simple and funny it could be to grant his wish.
+This is a foreshadowing of my imminent future- “shooting bunnies” a.k.a. passing gas followed by giggles, denial and finger pointing!

 Moms take note: These cupcakes are cute, fun to make with your kids, and super easy!

-Then, just add the black jelly beans in one pile and be careful not to show the Jelly Belly stamp, if you are using Jelly Belly.
-I wrapped my cupcakes in pink, yellow and orange colored tissue paper to hide the paper liners and give it a colorful spring look.
+3. Next, add the black jelly beans in one pile and be careful not to show the Jelly Belly stamp, if you are using Jelly Belly.

 - Any Boxed Cake Mix Flavor